+It is expected that this guidance will be revised with respect to GHG emissions and climate change as regulatory standards evolve and analytic tools are developed and refined over time.
 As with each technical area assessed under CEQR, it is important for an applicant to work closely with the lead agency throughout the review process.
-As appropriate, the lead agency should consult with MOEC about the GHG emissions assessment described below.
+As appropriate, the lead agency should consult with the Mayor's Office of Environmental Coordination (MOEC) about the GHG emissions and climate change assessments described below.
 It is recommended that MOEC be contacted as early as possible in the environmental review process.
 Section 700 further outlines appropriate coordination.